top of page

 The innert flight

 The chip that will allow us to fly… many call it utopia.
-But I do not believe it.
-Humanity has always had the power to invent, to surpass itself, and today, as we prepare to cross new boundaries, fear is the only thing we do not need.
-Fear of what?
-Of a chip in place of the brain?
-Of flying?
-Fear comes from imagining a physical flight, but the true journey is already within us.
-Those who have learned to project their ideas into the world, to communicate beyond the body, know
+But I do not believe that.
+Humanity has always had the power to invent, to surpass itself, and today, as we prepare to cross new frontiers, fear is the only thing we do not need.
+It comes from imagining a physical flight, but the true journey is already within us.
+Those who have learned to project their ideas into the world, to communicate beyond the body, know that inner flight is already reality.
+With a computer, a co

 Nora Amati